6vx/6vx/README.md

 I'm in Calgary, focusing on my own projects and playing with a hairless dog.
 It's marvelous.

-## About in a sentence
+## About

 Nerd increasingly interested in architecting inexpensive cloud solutions for everyday tasks (ie eliminate human drudgery.)

-## About in a paragraph

-Ontario born Canadian currently in Calgary, Alberta (and eventually on my way back to Seoul).
-I enjoy making life easier for people, and it turns out knowing about computers comes in handy for that.
-I'm in the process of teaching myself the fundamentals I need to take this hobby and turn it into a career.

 ## Work